 - When to take it — It’s recommended by most to take bentonite clay before a meal, by 30-60 minutes.
 The main reason is that clay is very alkaline (it has an 8.5-10 pH).
 Ideally, for digestion, the stomach should have a 1-2 pH, (which is why many of us take bitters or Betaine HCl).
 While we want alkalinity within our bodies (to avoid cancer and other illnesses), the stomach’s pH needs to be acidic while it’s digesting.
 Clay, will not, however rob our bodies of food’s nutrition!
 It is selective and draws positively charged toxins to itself.
 So it certainly can be taken with food.
 Some sources recommend taking bentonite clay with food, if extreme food sensitivities exist, to create a less caustic environment.

-- Its affect on flora — Raymond Dextreit, author of Earth Cures, said “Clay is incomparable for maintaining or re-establishing a good normal flora…” All herbal authorities agree that bentonite clay works alongside the gut’s flora to create a more balanced microbiome.
+- Its effect on flora — Raymond Dextreit, author of Earth Cures, said “Clay is incomparable for maintaining or re-establishing a good normal flora…” All herbal authorities agree that bentonite clay works alongside the gut’s flora to create a more balanced microbiome.

 - Pill or capsule form? — The clay needs to be in its liquid state for optimum benefit.
 Clay begins to work in the mouth, and is in its active state even in the mouth.
 Once a dry tablet or capsule dissolves, a lump of clay is left in the stomach.
 It needs water not only to activate it, but to carry it through, to coat the digestive system properly.
 Pills and capsules of clay should be avoided.